semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ![](static/tooltip-text-yes-no.png)

-**Do not overload the tooltip with information.** The large amount of content is inconvenient to view in the tooltip.
+**Don’t overload the tooltip with information.** The large amount of content is inconvenient to view in the tooltip.
 If there is too much content and you cannot remove anything, think about whether you need a separate paragraph on the page or widget instead of a tooltip.

 ![](static/tooltip-content-yes-no.png)